samwzz/flex_project/docs/README.md

 Using this app, users will be able to:

 - [ ] Create new account, login (user authentication)
-- [ ] See nearby gluten free restaurants
+- [ ] See all gluten free restaurants
-- [ ] Search for restaurants
+- [ ] Search for restaurants on Google Places
 - [ ] Add restaurants to database
 - [ ] Restaurant rating (thumbs up/ thumbs down) via swiping